earnestt1234/FED3_Viz/Installation.md

 There are two methods for running FED3 Viz: either **downloading the application** or **running the Python script**.

-The application (created with [PyInstaller](https://www.pyinstaller.org/)) *hopefully* works like any other computer GUI: just double-click to start.
-This method of installation is intended for people who don't have Python installed or don't want to mess around with any code.  **The big caveat is that there is currently only a 64-bit Windows option (only tested on Windows 10)**.
-Ideally, there eventually will be 32-bit and Mac OS X applications as well.
+The application (created with [PyInstaller](https://www.pyinstaller.org/)) works like any other computer GUI: just double-click to start.
+This method of installation is intended for people who don't have Python installed or don't want to mess around with any code.
+Currently, there are 64-bit Windows and Mac OS X options.

 The more universal option is running the FED3 Viz Python script in your own interpreter.
 This option will involve some futzing with a terminal, but I've done my best to provide detailed instructions below.

 If you have any issues with either of the installation methods, please post your issue [here](https://github.com/earnestt1234/FED3_Viz/issues) or on the [FED3 Google Group](https://groups.google.com/forum/#!forum/fedforum).
 The process of converting the Python script to an application is a black box to me, so I cannot promise that issues with running the `.exe` will be solvable.
 Running the Python script will hopefully be less error-prone, and I will aim to prioritize getting that method functioning for everyone.

 ## Method 1: Running FED3 Viz from an .exe

+### Windows:

 System Requirements: